ISSN: 1308-5727 | E-ISSN: 1308-5735

 Endocrinological Approach to Adolescents with Gender Dysphoria: Experience of a Pediatric Endocrinology Department in a Tertiary Center in Turkey [J Clin Res Pediatr Endocrinol]

 J Clin Res Pediatr Endocrinol.
-Ahead of Print: JCRPE-96158 | DOI: 10.4274/jcrpe.galenos.2023.2023-1-13
+2023; 15(3): 276-284 | DOI: 10.4274/jcrpe.galenos.2023.2023-1-13

 Endocrinological Approach to Adolescents with Gender Dysphoria: Experience of a Pediatric Endocrinology Department in a Tertiary Center in Turkey

-3Psychiatrists in Private Practice
+3Psychiatrists in Private Practice, İstanbul, Turkey

-METHODS: Methods: Twenty-six male-to-female (MTF) and twenty-seven female-to-male (FTM) adolescents who were referred to our GD-outpatient clinic between the years 2016 and 2022 were reviewed.
-The clinical and laboratory findings of thirty transgender adolescents (15FTM /15 MTF) who received medical intervention were evaluated retrospectively.
+METHODS: Twenty-six male-to-female (MTF) and twenty-seven female-to-male (FTM) adolescents who were referred to the GD-outpatient clinic between 2016 and 2022 were reviewed.
+The clinical and laboratory findings of thirty transgender adolescents (15 FTM /15 MTF) who received medical intervention were evaluated retrospectively.

-RESULTS: Results: The vast majority of individuals (60.4%) were admitted between 2020 and 2022, and the remaining (39.6%) were admitted between 2016 and 2019.
-At the referral time, median age was 16.3 years (IQR,1.53; range, 13.2-19.4) in 26 MTF, and 16.4 years (IQR,1.74; range, 11.7-21.6) in 27 FTM adolescents.
-The median age of the pubertal blockage with gonadotropin-releasing hormone analog (GnRHa) and androgen receptor blocker was 16.4 years (IQR,1.4; range, 11.7- 17.8) in 22 adolescents (9 MTF,13 FTM), and 17.4 years (IQR,1.4; range, 15.5-19.4) in 6 MTF individuals, respectively.
-The cross-sex hormone therapy (CSH) was commenced in 21 adolescents (12 MTF, 9 FTM) at the median age of 17.7 years (IQR,0.61; range,16-19.5).
+RESULTS: Most individuals (60.4%) were admitted between 2020 and 2022, and the remaining (39.6%) were admitted between 2016 and 2019.
+At the time of referral, median age was 16.3 years [interquartile range (IQR) 1.53; range 13.2-19.4] in 26 MTF, and 16.4 years (IQR 1.74; range 11.7-21.6) in 27 FTM adolescents.
+The median age at pubertal blockage with gonadotropin-releasing hormone analog and androgen receptor blocker was 16.4 years (IQR 1.4; range 11.7-17.8) in 22 adolescents (9 MTF, 13 FTM), and 17.4 years (IQR 1.4; range 15.5-19.4) in 6 MTF individuals, respectively.
+Cross-sex hormone therapy was commenced in 21 adolescents (12 MTF, 9 FTM) at the median age of 17.7 years (IQR 0.61; range 16-19.5).
 Fifteen individuals (8 MTF, 7 FTM) have been transferred to the adult endocrinology department in transition clinics.

-Keywords: Transgender, gender reassignment, gonadotropin-releasing hormone treatment, bicalutamide, cross-sex hormone, transition, multidisciplinary followup
+Keywords: Transgender, gender reassignment, gonadotropin-releasing hormone treatment, bicalutamide, cross-sex hormone, transition, multidisciplinary follow-up

-Corresponding Author: Esin Karakilic Ozturan, Türkiye
+Corresponding Author: Esin Karakılıç Özturan, Türkiye

 Manuscript Language: English